UniversalDependencies/docs/_u-feat/Case.md

 ### <a name="Cau">`Cau`</a>: causative / motivative / purposive

-Noun in this case is the cause of something.
+Noun in this case is the cause or purpose of something.
 In Hungarian it also seems to be used frequently with currency ("to buy something _for_ the money") and it also can mean the goal of something.